 Cascade Gold Akhal-Tekes is home to Salam, an elite-graded stallion imported from Russia.
 He is sadly retired from riding due to a pasture injury, but I am excited about seeing some of his handsome youngsters performing in the coming years.
-I’m thinking about what we will do in 2017.
-We’ll do some breeding (of course) with our mares and I’m sure Salam will be happy to ‘help out’ any outside breeders.
-He has 4 mares in foal for 2017, all four for outside breeders (Asalari is in foal to him, but that foal is already spoken for).
+Our breeding this year didn’t go well, we tried Aya several times using Gallo (Anahita’s sire) and she got pregnant and lost it twice.
+So, in 2018, we will start early and breed Aya, Alamet and one more mare, probably all with Salam.
+Salam’s 4 foals this year are stunning, 3 fillies and 1 colt, see them here!
 Our two 2016 foals, Menze Khan and Anahita continue to grow and develop nicely.
-Both are still for sale, at this point (I still need a new horse trailer!) see more information here.
+Both are sold, congratulations to Karen and Sea.
 We also list other breeder’s horses on our Sale page – check them out!
 I’m hoping I will be able to get back out competing, but a lot of that will depend on if I can stay ‘sound’ long enough.
-We will have the 2017 ATAA Conference in conjunction with the AT class at Dressage at Devon and I’m sure a few more promotions will happen as the year goes on.
-Stay tuned!
+We had the 2017 ATAA Conference in conjunction with the AT class at Dressage at Devon and the ATAA is now working on promotions for 2018 and beyond.

-I have two youngsters for sale right now, Menze Khan, 2016 bay colt, Merdan x Asalari, $4000
+I have two youngsters for sale right now, Menze Khan, 2016 bay colt, Merdan x Asalari, sold

 For more info on either youngster, go here.